krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/doc/doc.md

 <div *ngFor="let entry : java.util.stream.Stream.of('a ', ' b').map(c -> c.trim())">{{'{{entry}}'}}</div>
 ```

-Note: Template expression should be kept simple and basically free from business logic.
+Note: Template expressions should be kept simple and basically free from business logic.
 Complex logic should reside in the component class.

 Static interface methods like `java.util.stream.Stream#of` are currently not supported in Java 11.